huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster_v3.html.md

 The following arguments are supported:

 * `name` - (Required) Cluster name.
 Changing this parameter will create a new cluster resource.

-* `labels` - (Optional) Cluster tag, key/value pair format.
-Changing this parameter will create a new cluster resource.

-* `annotations` - (Optional) Cluster annotation, key/value pair format.
-Changing this parameter will create a new cluster resource.

 * `flavor_id` - (Required) Cluster specifications.
 Changing this parameter will create a new cluster resource.
 Possible values: